-The original ovoid section eventually featured a combination of vegetables and decorative plants We left town for a couple of weeks immediately after adding a few bedding plants of tomatoes and squash along with a few flowers.
-The garden would go sixteen days with no care.
+We left town for a couple of weeks immediately after adding a few bedding plants of tomatoes and squash among the bug infested petunias, and deploying the bug-sprayed mask.
+The garden would go sixteen days with little care.

 The garden didn't miss us a bit.
-Upon return the bedding plants seemed to have doubled in size, and the petunias were very happy.
-Nothing more was done that year other than to harvest a few tomatoes and butternut squash.
+Upon return there were no signs of bugs, the bedding plants seemed to have doubled in size, and the petunias were very happy.
+Nothing more was done that year than to harvest a few tomatoes and butternut squash, as we awaited another beautiful display of flowers the next spring - however: